Simondelali/djangoproject/README.md

 # djangoproject
-This a blog project built in django framework.
+This a blog project built in django framework